openedx/frontend-component-header/docs/using_custom_header.rst

 secondaryMenuItems
 ******************

 The secondary menu items has same structure as ``mainMenuItems``.
-On desktop screen, These items are displayed on the right of header just before the userMenu avatar and on mobile screen, these items are displayed below the mainMenu items in dropdown.
+On desktop screen, these items are displayed on the right of header just before the userMenu avatar and on mobile screen, these items are displayed below the mainMenu items in dropdown.

 Example: